Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 It's great to have you here.

-Thank you, Russ, and Merry Christmas to you and your staff, and thanks for having a very good show.
+Thank you, Rush, and Merry Christmas to you and your staff.

 Thank you, sir, very much.

-Sony has a lot going on, I realize that.
+Sony has a lot going on.

-But when the the lady called to apologize or whatever she did to him, why does she feel obligated?
+But when the lady called to apologize or whatever she did to him, why does she feel obligated?

-It was a private interaction between her and another employee, and like you said the other day, I think it was the other day, where you said, Hey, it's out there.
+And like you said the other day, I think it was the other day where you said, hey, it's out there.

 She meant it.